joshstevens19/rindexer/README.md

 - csv autogenerate code
 - event filter to sync all events without contracts and by indexed arguments also
 - internal tables in postgres like last seen blocks etc
-- add ability to config distance from blocks
-- handle other providers block ranges in start indexing
 - finish command line https://ponder.sh/docs/api-reference/create-ponder
 - look into logging for better dev ex seeing what's happening with internal logs with files for traces
 - look into load balancing of RPCs